-Take the kids to this Mecca of bounce, and you will be guaranteed cool parent status forever.
+Take the kids to this bouncy nirvana, and you will be guaranteed cool parent status forever.
 Giant rooms filled wall-to-wall with interactive inflatables produce smiles and giggles like you’ve never seen or heard.
 Pump it Up is a well known birthday party venue, but they offer pop-in playtime during the week as well.
 Kids ages 2 and up (that includes the kid in all of us grown-ups) will love the slides, bounces areas, climbing walls, and obstacle courses (all soft and air-filled).
 There are several locations in Maryland, the closest to DC in Lanham, and one in Manassas, too.
 Check calendars on individual location websites for pop-in play times and prices, as they vary from place to place.

 At the Ashburn, Va, indoor gym kids can bounce off the walls — inflated ones, anyway.
 Essentially, it’s a really large room practically stuffed with moon bounces, lofty air-filled slides, and other inflated means for kids to burn energy.
 There’s also a small ride-on train, a hurricane simulator, and a separate smaller room with soft toys and hoola hoops for little ones.
 Open Gym sessions are offered Monday through Friday, though times vary by day.
 Most are an hour and a half long, a perfect stretch to bounce off some energy.
 Admission is $10/ages 2 and up, $6/8-23 months.
 Children must be 18 months to use any of the inflatables.

 Flight Trampoline Park